hashicorp/terraform-provider-azurerm/website/docs/guides/service_principal_oidc.html.markdown

   contents: read
 ```

-For more about OIDC in GitHub Actions, you can read more [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers).
+For more information about OIDC in GitHub Actions, see [official documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers).

-The following Terraform and Provider blocks can be specified - where `3.0.0` is the version of the Azure Provider that you'd like to use:
+The following Terraform and Provider blocks can be specified - where `3.6.0` is the version of the Azure Provider that you'd like to use:

 ```hcl
 # We strongly recommend using the required_providers block to set the